-- After you have combined eggs and milk in a large bowl, whisk together until very frothy.
+- After you have combined eggs and milk in a large bowl, whisk together with vanilla until very frothy.
 This should only take about 1 minute.
 Have the flour and salt measured out and ready to go.

 - Whisk flour and salt into egg mixture just until batter is the consistency of heavy cream with some small lumps remaining.
 See those air bubbles?
 They are what will cause the popovers to rise.

 - Remove popover pan from oven and coat with cooking spray.
 If you prefer a standard muffin tin, only coat (and fill) the outer cups; they get better circulation in the oven.
 (Also, reduce baking time by 5 minutes.)

 - Fill popover cups about three-quarters full with batter.
 Sprinkle chocolate over batter-filled popover cups.
 Bake 20 minutes, then reduce oven temperature to 350 degrees.
 Continue to bake until golden brown and dry to the touch, about 20 minutes more.